Next Generation NCLEX-RN® Test Plan

 • Family dynamics

 This category provides a framework for understanding the social and emotional aspects that affect a patient's health and well-being.
 Healthcare workers must be able to provide compassionate care, recognize and address patients' emotional needs, and interact with patients and their families in a clear and effective manner.
-This can be done in practice by recognizing the warning signs of suicide or self-harm, taking into account the adverse effects of psychotropic medications, and putting the proper safety measures in place.
+Examples include recognizing the warning signs of suicide or self-harm, taking into account the adverse effects of psychotropic medications, and putting the proper safety measures in place.

 Physiological Integrity

-The NCLEX-RN's Physiological Integrity category, which is broken down into four subcategories (see details below), is weighted at 33-57%.
-Examinees are required to show proficiency in terms of giving patients with physiological needs safe and effective care.
-Understanding how the human body functions, as well as the disruptive qualities of disease and injury, underpins this category.
+The Physiological Integrity category is divided into 4 subcategories and weighted at 39-63%.
+You are required to show proficiency in providing safe and effective care to patients with physiological needs.
+This category focuses on understanding how the human body functions and the disruptive qualities of disease and injury.

 Focuses on the fundamentals of nursing care, such as aiding with mobility, controlling discomfort, offering emotional support, and engaging in efficient communication.